airalab/robonomics-wiki/docs/on-chain-gov-experiment.md

 First, you need to create a script that will listen for new events in the Polkadot network.
 In the example, we will track the creation of new Referenda.

-For testing convenience, a local Polkadot node in dev mode was used.
-How to start it you can [find here](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot#hacking-on-polkadot).
+For testing convenience, a local Polkadot node in dev mode was used.You may find deployment [manual here](https://github.com/paritytech/polkadot-sdk/tree/master/polkadot#hacking-on-polkadot).

 To connect to a public node, change the "POLKADOT_GATEWAY" variable.